Cremuss/blender-data-baker/README.md

 ### I.1.
 VAT - Intro

 **Vertex Animation Texture** (VAT) is one of the simplest technique for **baking skeletal animation(s)** (or any animation) **into textures** by encoding data per vertex, per frame, in pixels.
 These textures are then sampled in a **vertex shader** to **play the animation** on a **static mesh**.

 This can lead to significant performance gains, as rendering skeletal meshes is typically the most expensive way to render animated meshes.
 By using static meshes, you can leverage instancing and particles to efficiently render crowds, etc. However, this technique also has its own pros and cons, which we'll discuss in the following sections.

 ### I.2.
 VAT - Principles

-For **each frame and vertex**, the **XYZ vertex offset** is stored in the **RGB channels** of a **unique texture pixel**.
-This offset indicates how much the vertex has moved from the rest pose at that frame, though you can choose to store the *vertex local position* instead.
+For **each frame and vertex**, the **XYZ vertex offset** is stored in the **RGB channels** of a **unique pixel** in a texture.
+This offset indicates how much the vertex has moved from the rest pose at that frame.

+[img](Documentations/Images/)

+> [!NOTE]
+> You can opt to store the *vertex local position* instead of an *offset from a reference pose*.
+That vertex local position would likely have to be then transformed from local to world space based on the primitive's world matrix.
 Working with offsets is typically simpler, especially in *Unreal Engine*.

-[img](Documentations/Images/)

-However, offsetting vertices in a vertex shader **does not update the normals** because it's not feasible in real-time applications.
+Offsetting vertices in a vertex shader **does not update the normals**, and for good reasons.
 Normals may be computed in your DCC software, like Blender, in may different ways (e.g. smooth/flat/weighted normals) and *re-evaluated each frame*.
 Some of these methods require averaging the normals of all triangles surrounding a vertex, which a **vertex shader cannot do**.
-Moreover, there's *no correlation* between a *vertex position* (or offset) and its *normal* so it can't be derived from the offset alone, although ddx/ddy can be used in pixel shaders to derive flat normals from the surface position, something you probably don't want and that won't be covered in this documentation anyway.
+Moreover, there's *no correlation* between a *vertex position* (or offset) and its *normal* so it can't be derived from the offset alone.

+> [!NOTE]
+> DDX/DDY can be used in *pixel shaders* to derive *flat normals* from the surface position but it results in a faceted look, undesired in most cases.

 Thus, **for each frame and vertex**, it's also common to bake the **XYZ vertex normal into a second VAT**.

+> [!NOTE]
-Note that this step can be skipped if the animations are minimal, with little movement, and/or if you don't mind the lighting/shadow issues you get from *not* updating the normals (e.g. for distant props).
+> Baking/sampling a normal VAT can be skipped if the animations are minimal, with little movement, and/or if you don't mind the lighting/shadow issues you get from *not* updating the normals (e.g. for distant props).

 Finally, to **sample** the offset and normal VATs, a **special UVMap** is created to **center each vertex on a unique texel**.
 Playing the animation in the vertex shader thus simply involves *manipulating the UV coordinates* of that UVMap to sample the texels corresponding to the desired frame.
 Often, it simply boils down to offsetting the V component, assuming a **one-frame-per-row** packing scheme was used.